bdittmer-godaddy/if/README.md

 "Christmas2022" by Brad Dittmer
 Include Exit Lister by Gavin Lambert.
 Include Underside by Eric Eve.
+[Include Hybrid Choices by Aw Freyr.]
+[Include Basic Screen Effects by Emily Short.]

 Use full-length room descriptions.

 Release along with cover art.

+[A person can be Calista, Corrina, Kyra, or Keona.]
+[The player is Calista.]
+[Move the player to the Family Room, without printing a room description.]

+The player's forename is a text that varies.
+The player's full name is a text that varies.

+[Rule for printing the banner text:
+    say "[header style][my title][roman type][line break]";
+    say "[story headline][line break]";
+    rule succeeds.]

+[When play begins:]
+After printing the banner text:
+    now the command prompt is "What is your name? > ".

+To decide whether collecting names:
+	if the command prompt is "What is your name? > ", yes;
+		no.

+After reading a command when collecting names:
+    now the player's full name is the player's command;
+    now the player's forename is word number 1 in the player's command;
+    now the command prompt is ">";
+    say "Hi, [player's forename]![paragraph break]";
+    say "[line break]It's a race to find your present, you must find your present in this virtual world to find it in the real world.
+Make haste, the first to complete this gets first choice of an extra prize.[line break][line break]Hint:[line break]Try n, s, e, w, sw, etc. to move; up or down for stairs.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
+You are standing in the Family Room.
+You hear a beep, you might have just gotten a text.[line break][line break]";
+    move the player to the location;
+    reject the player's command.

 Volume 1 — The Game

 Book 1 — Setup, etc

+[
 After printing the banner text: say "[line break]It's a race to find your present, you must find your present in this virtual world to find it in the real world.
-Make haste, the first to complete this gets first choice of an extra prize.[line break][line break]Hint:[line break]Try n,s,e,w, sw, etc. to move.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
+Make haste, the first to complete this gets first choice of an extra prize.[line break][line break]Hint:[line break]Try n, s, e, w, sw, etc. to move; up or down for stairs.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
+You are standing in the Family Room.
 You hear a beep, you might have just gotten a text.[line break][line break]"
+]
 Figure of Snowflake is the file "snowflake.jpg".
 Figure of ChristmasTree is the file "tree.png".
 Figure of CandyCane is the file "candycane.png".